met5678/textuality/README.md

 npm start
 ```

-This will start the admin at `http://localhost:5000` and the client at `http://localhost:5002`.
-You may want to restart this command whenever you pull new code from github.
+This will start the admin at `http://localhost:4000` and the client at `http://localhost:4002`.

 ### Configuring Credentials